anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The sum of wisdom is that time is never lost that is devoted to work.
+Quote: You can't win unless you learn how to lose.

-By: Ralph Waldo Emerson
+By: Kareem Abdul-Jabbar